-Required Laboratory Course: You must be enrolled in the laboratory portion PHYS 102L of this course.
-Although PHYS 102L operates as a separate course, it counts as 25% of the course grade for PHYS 102.
-Please refer to the lab course syllabus for important information about the lab specifics and final grade.
-Note that if any lab experiment is not completed by the end of the semester, your course grade will be reduced by one whole letter grade.
+Required Laboratory Course: You must be enrolled in the laboratory portion PHYS 104L of this course.
+Although PHYS 104L operates as a separate course, it counts as 25% of the final grade for PHYS 104.
+Please refer to the lab course syllabus for important information about the lab specifics.
+Note that if any lab experiment is not completed by the end of the semester, your grade will be reduced by one whole letter grade.
 Lab does not meet during the first week of classes.